andrejewski/raj-spa/README.md

 ## Documentation

-The `raj-spa` package exports a single function which takes the following arguments and returns a `RajProgram` configuration which can plug into `raj/react` or another Raj program.
+The `raj-spa` package exports a single function which takes the following arguments and returns a `RajProgram` configuration which can plug into `raj-react` or another Raj program.

 #### Required configuration